 During the year ended December 31, 2023, the District received a promissory note from the Town of Telluride for \$650,000.
-The note is zero-interest, and the principal is due in full on October 31, 2024.
-The full balance of the note is included in the current portion of municipality funds payable at December 31, 2023.
+The note was zero-interest, and the principal was due in full on October 31, 2024.
+The full balance of the note was included in the current portion of municipality funds payable as of December 31, 2023.
+During the year ended December 31, 2024, the District and the Town of Telluride amended the promissory note and agreed to a four-year zero-interest payment schedule, with the final payment due on April 1, 2028.